 Michael Norwood

-Michael Norwood is a senior research Assistant, with research expertise in effective strategies to support youth with developmental and behavioural difficulties.
-His PhD is focused on how nature might be employed to effect the behavioural, cognitive and academic outcomes on young people with behavioural issues.
+Dr Michael Norwood is a Research Fellow who leads the BEEHIVE Lab.
+He is interested in how environments can support rehabilitation and wellbeing.
+His current focus is the DIAMOND study, which developed a novel method for assessing for spatial attention bias following stroke using virtual reality.
+He also has research expertise in effective strategies to support youth with developmental and behavioural difficulties.
+His PhD focused on how nature might be employed to affect the behavioural, cognitive, and academic outcomes on young people.
 Specifically, how changing the environment a young person learns and spends time in might affect positive change in their development.
-Michaels previous research work has also maintained a focus on young people and problem behaviour looking at links between conduct disorder, callous-unemotional traits and alexithymia.
 He has also been the senior researcher on the Farming 4 Care project, organising and researching equine programs for disenfranchised youth.

 Click here to view Michael's Google Scholar